LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

 to see a subset of the grid around their position, and they must be able to distinguish between other predators and prey.
 We will reward the predators as follows:

-* The predator should be rewarded for successfully killing a prey agent.
+* The predator should be rewarded for successfully killing a prey.
 * The predator should be penalized for trying to move off the edge of the grid.
 * The predator should be penalized for taking too long.

 Concurrently, we will train prey agents to harvest resources while attempting to avoid predators.
-To learn this, prey agents must be able to see a subset off the grid around them, both the resources available and any other agents.
+To learn this, prey must be able to see a subset off the grid around them, both the resources available and any other agents.
 We will reward the prey as follows: